Bay-Abi

-Bay-Abi (April 22, 1957-1984) was a bay Arabian stallion who was a foundation sire of Varian Arabians, and national halter champion.
+Bay-Abi (April 22, 1957-1984) was a bay Arabian stallion who was a foundation sire for Varian Arabians, and national halter champion.
 He was sired by Errabi, out of Angyl.

 Ancestry

 Bay-Abi was by Errabi, and out of Angyl, who was a national US Top Ten Halter Mare.

 Errabi was a champion stud who was killed at the age of 7.
 Through his damsire, Bay-Abi was a grandson of the Skowronek son Raseyn, who was part of a large shipment of horses that Carl Raswan, previously Carl Schmidt, purchased from Lady Wentworth of the Crabbet Arabian Stud for W.K.
 Kellogg's new ranch in Pomona, California.

 Ofir was by Kuhalian-Haifi, a desert-bred stallion who had been imported from the Jauf region of the Arabian peninsula by Prince Roman Sanguszko of the Gumniska Stud.
 His first foal crop produced three Arabian sires of significance including: Witez II, Witraz (sire of Bask), and Wielki Szlem, a notable broodmare sire.
 Ofir was also among those of the horses of Janow who were taken by the Russians during the Soviet invasion of Poland.
 Later in his life, Ofir was taken to the Tersk Stud at USSR where he sired Mammona, a dam of significance in numerous Russian bloodlines.

 He is 56.25% Crabbet, inheriting the bloodline from both sides.